 California is undoubtedly unlike any other state, boasting pristine beaches, crashing surf, gorgeous mountains, and year-round moderate temperatures.
 But residing in a place with such enticing features can sometimes come at a cost.
 A rising number of California cities are becoming increasingly expensive.
 And many Californians—especially those living in larger metropolitan areas like Los Angeles and San Francisco—are certainly feeling the financial squeeze, as the state’s housing and rent prices continue to climb but wages stay relatively stagnant.

 The results?
 Most of the affordable cities are tucked away in California’s inland regions, where there are hotter summer temperatures and dry desert landscapes.
 The good news, however, is that many of them are still within close driving distance to popular destinations.
 For instance, one of the Central Valley cities on the list is less than a two-hour drive from both San Francisco and the famous California coastline.
 And the most affordable town—California City—is less than two hours away from Los Angeles.
 Look at this way: You will have an excuse to enjoy more California road trips and listen to new binge-worthy California podcasts.

 So, if you want to live in one of America’s most exciting states but don’t want to deal with the high real estate prices (and still want to be fairly close to famed attractions and bustling metropolitan areas), here are some of the least expensive places to live in California.

 1. California City, Kern County

-Situated in the Antelope Valley, about 65 miles southwest of Death Valley National Park, California City is home to approximately 14,000 people and is the third largest town in the state by area, boasting tons of open space.
+Situated in the Antelope Valley, about 65 miles southwest of Death Valley National Park, California City is the third largest town in the state by area, boasting tons of open space.
 Homes in this Southern California city sell for less than $200,000, while condos go for under $100,000.
 The average annual mortgage payment is $4,674—which rivals the monthly rent of a one-bedroom condo in San Francisco.

 2. Homeland, Riverside County